-Year Ended December 31, 2019 2018 (in thousands) Cash used in operating activities \$ (30,715) \$ (25,276) Cash provided by (used in) investing activities 14,073 (14,241) Cash provided by financing activities 13,800 40,955
+Year Ended December 31, 2020 2019 (in thousands) Cash used in operating activities \$ (28,647) \$ (30,715) Cash provided by (used in) investing activities (290) 14,073 Cash provided by financing activities 36,757 13,800

 Operating Activities.
-We have historically experienced negative cash flows as we develop our product candidates and continue to expand our business.
+We have historically experienced negative cash flows as we have developed our product candidates and continued to expand our business.
 Our net cash used in operating activities primarily results from our net loss adjusted for non-cash expenses and changes in working capital components as we have continued our research and development and is influenced by the timing of cash payments for research related expenses.
 Our primary uses of cash from operating activities are compensation and related-expenses, employee-related expenditures, third-party research services and amounts due to vendors for research supplies.
-We expect our cash flows from operating activities will continue to be affected principally by the extent to which we increase spending on personnel, research and development and other operating activities as our business grows.
+Our cash flows from operating activities will continue to be affected principally by the extent to which we increase spending on personnel, research and development and other operating activities as our business grows.